A further place to find out more is our user forum (setup as Facebook group).

 commentHow can I add further legal contents?

 - Links to other contents in comments (e.g. Official Journal articles and decisions from the case law database) can be added, by typing an abbreviated content element (see Which abbreviations are used and what is their meaning?), marking the abbreviated content element with the cursor, selecting the #-icon from the toolbox, and selecting from the recognized elements (dropdown menu).
-If the link is not generated, either the used abbreviation may be not correct or the element is not in the database (e.g. for older Official Journal articles and decisions cited less often).
-Such links can be used for navigation, if the editability-selector in the 2nd menu bar is grayed-out.
+If the link is not generated, either the used abbreviation may be not correct or the element is not in the database (e.g. for older Official Journal articles and the most recent decisions).
+Such links can be used for quick navigation in the App (if the editability-selector in the 2nd menu bar is grayed-out).

-- Contents added to articles (e.g. Rules, Decisions) can be added under the menu item “Edit>Structure“, by selecting “+linked content“, typing the abbreviated element (see Which abbreviations are used and what is their meaning?) and selecting the desired target (from dropdown menu).
-At this point, also subgroups (sub headings) can be added by selecting “+group for linked content“.
-Added contents can be reordered by Drag-and-Drop, wherein possible new positions are indicated by yellow bars.
+Contents added to articles (e.g. Rules, Decisions) can be added under the menu item “Edit>Structure“, by selecting “+linked content“, typing the abbreviated element (see Which abbreviations are used and what is their meaning?) and selecting the desired target (from dropdown menu).
+At this point, also subgroups (sub headings) can be added by selecting “+group for linked content“, and added contents can be reordered by Drag-and-Drop, wherein possible new positions are indicated by yellow bars.
+After deselecting "Edit>Structure", contents added in this way are displayed at the corresponding position in the book and can be further marked and commented there.
+See also the 2-minute video below for further explanation.

 syncHow do I receive updates from the authors without losing my own annotations?

-- The EPC.App is implemented as a database, which is accessed both by authors and by users, and in which user annotations are assigned to individual elements of the legal text.
+- The EPC.App and PCT.App are implemented as a database, which is accessed both by authors and by users, and in which user annotations are assigned to individual elements of the legal text.
 Updates of the legal texts are carried out by the authors, so that annotations which are assigned to non-amended elements remain unchanged.
 Newer versions of legal texts are added without removing outdated ones from the database, so that the latter can still be compared by adding them individually (see Contents added to articles) and for transferring possibly missing annotations.

 doneDo the updates take the preparation for the European Qualifying Examination into consideration?